Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Pipeline-Behaviors.md

 ## Example: Global Tags Taxonomy Migration (KX13)

-This example reflects a common migration pattern and shows why command-scoped behaviors are chosen.
+This example reflects a common migration pattern and shows one practical way to use command-scoped behaviors.

 ### Scenario summary